 As I watched how our plants preformed, I took note that our fruit had a very long ripening hang time on the plant compared to other blueberry locations.
 My parcel is located at the western edge of the Santa Ynez appellation (where the movie Sideway’s was filmed).
 The east west mountain range funnels cool, temperate weather inland making for great Pinot Noir and Chardonnay vineyards.
 This allows us to let the fruit hang and ripen slowly adding wonderful flavors but maintaining its crispness.

 In 2005, we planted about 200 tea plants (Camellia sinensis) as a trial planting in conjunction with the University of California, Small Farms Co-operative Extension.
 In 2007, planted 6.2 acres of Pinot Noir and Chardonnay and made our first wines in 2011.
 In 2007-2008, we also planted Pakistani mulberries, currants, hardy kiwis and avocados.

 Visit the Farm

 To request a private, by appointment only wine tour and tasting, please complete the following form.
 Let us know the time, date and how many persons will be coming. $45/person.
 Fee is waived with the purchase of $45 of wine or joining the wine club for 1 year.
 Reservations need to be made in advance.
-A 50% non-refundable deposit is required to hold your reservation.
+A 50% non-refundable deposit is required to hold your reservation for large groups.

 While you’re here, stop by our farm store.
 It’s always stocked with jams, syrups, apple sauce and other seasonal items.
 Buy for yourself or as a gift to friends and family.